cmd1982/qr-safeshare/README.md

 Everything runs locally in your browser; nothing is stored online.

 ## 🔐 Why QR SafeShare?
-Anyone who owns crypto knows the importance of the recovery phrase.
-It’s the key to your wallet (for example, with a Ledger).
-If you lose it, or if someone else gets access to it, your crypto is gone.
-Storing these words safely is therefore crucial.
+Anyone in crypto knows: your recovery phrase **is the key** to your wallet (e.g., Ledger).
+Lose it, or let someone else get it, and your funds are gone.
+Storing it safely is therefore essential.

-With QR SafeShare you can split your recovery phrase into multiple encrypted QR codes.
-For example, you can create three QR codes but only need two of them to reconstruct the phrase.
-This gives you flexibility: one can be stored digitally, one printed on paper, and one placed in a safe or entrusted to someone you know.
-Without the required combination, the QR codes are useless, even a supercomputer can’t reconstruct the secret.
+With QR SafeShare, you can split your recovery phrase into multiple encrypted QR codes.
+- Example: create 3 codes but require only 2 to reconstruct (n-of-k).
+- Store one digitally, print one on paper, and put another in a safe or with someone you trust.
+- Without the required combination, the codes are useless — even a supercomputer cannot recover the secret.

-There’s also a handy option if you only create two QR codes.
-You can generate a special link where one QR code is already “pre-scanned,” so the recipient only needs to scan the second one.
-This can be useful for sharing a password across two different channels (for example SMS and email).
-The advantage is that someone with access to just one channel cannot do anything with it; only when both parts are combined does it become usable.
+There’s also a convenient option when creating only **two QR codes**:
+You can generate a special link where one code is already “pre-scanned.”
+The recipient only needs to scan the second one.
+This allows you to share a password securely across **two separate channels** (e.g., SMS and email).
+One channel alone is useless; only both combined make it usable.

 ## 🚀 Live demo
 Project is available at [https://qr.area404.nl](https://qr.area404.nl).

 ## ✨ Features
-- Split **passwords**, **recovery phrases**, or **free text** into multiple QR codes.
-- Two methods: **Shamir (n-of-k)** and **XOR (2-of-2)**.
+- Split and recover passwords, recovery phrases, or free text.
+- **Two methods available:**
+  - Shamir Secret Sharing (n-of-k).
+  - XOR (2-of-2).
-- Recover by **scanning** with the camera or **uploading** an image/payload.
+- Recover secrets by scanning with the camera or uploading an image/payload.
-- **Offline/local-only**: no servers, no tracking.
+- **Offline & local-only**: no servers, no tracking.
-- English and Dutch UI (separate pages; preference stored in `localStorage:qrs_lang`).
+- **Multi-language support**: English and Dutch UI (preference stored in `localStorage:qrs_lang`).
+- **3D printing support**: export QR codes as **3MF files** ready for direct 3D printing.
+- **Flexible sharing**: generate secure links for 2-part secrets across multiple channels.

 ## 🔧 Local use
 No toolchain required.
 Clone/download and open the HTML files directly, or serve the folder with any static web server.

 ## 🛡️ Security & privacy
 - All operations run entirely in the browser.
-- This project is designed for convenience; always verify your backups and your threat model.
+- Designed for **convenience**, not as an ultimate vault.
+Always verify your backups and assess your threat model.
-- Be careful when sharing QR images or payload text: anyone with sufficient shares can reconstruct the secret.
+- Be cautious when sharing QR images or payload text: anyone with sufficient shares can reconstruct the secret.

 ## 📜 License
 Licensed under the **MIT License**.
 See [`LICENSE`](LICENSE) for details.